rivaldydwi/portofolio-devops/README.md

 # 🚀 DevOps Portfolio – Rivaldy Dwi

 > A professional transitioning seriously into DevOps Engineering.
-> This repo isn't just a portfolio — it's proof of a real journey: from expensive manual deployments on AWS, to a self-hosted server, to infrastructure fully managed as code.
+> This repo isn't just a portfolio, it's proof of a real journey: from expensive manual deployments on AWS, to a self-hosted server, to infrastructure fully managed as code.

 ---